-My thoughts on Architecture in Agile Environments
+Musings on Architecture in an Agile World

 With everything currently going on at the moment I thought I would take a little bit of a break from the mock-up gamification design and post some musings around some work related subjects that have come up recently.